amindell11/WildfireSpreadPrediction/README.md

 ### 🌀 1.
 Convolutional Autoencoder (CAE)
 - Designed using skip connections and ResBlocks.
+- Architecture inspired by [Huot et al. (2021)](https://arxiv.org/abs/2112.02447) (*'Next Day Wildfire Spread: A Machine Learning Data Set to Predict Wildfire Spreading from Remote-Sensing Data
-- Architecture inspired by [Zhuang et al. (2021)](https://arxiv.org/abs/2112.02447) (*"Forecasting the Spread of Wildfires Using Deep Learning"*) — their model diagram was used as a reference to reconstruct the CAE from scratch.
+'*) — their model diagram was used as a reference to reconstruct the CAE from scratch.
 - Trained using different combinations of:
   - Learning rate
   - Batch size